The procurement strategy

 Bids will be accepted from suppliers which are registered as, or that are currently proceeding through the registration process to become, a local public auditor with a supervisory body approved by the Financial Reporting Council, currently the Institute of Chartered Accountants in England and Wales (ICAEW).
 The registration and ongoing monitoring processes test supplier quality and competence.
 A potential supplier that is not registered as a local public auditor is encouraged to have an early discussion with one of the Recognised Supervisory Bodies.

 Bids from consortia or other forms of joint working arrangements will be permitted where at least one member organisation within the consortium or arrangements is individually registered as (or going through the process of registration to become) a local public auditor with the ICAEW.

-An award made to a supplier going through the registration process will be conditional on the ICAEW, as the Registered Supervisory Body, approving their registration and the procurement will not seek to prejudice ICAEW’s approval process.
+PSAA is only able to contract with accredited suppliers.
+A contract award made to a supplier going through the registration process will be conditional on the ICAEW, as the Recognised Supervisory Body, approving their registration and the procurement will not seek to prejudice ICAEW’s approval process.

 Suppliers invited to tender will be asked to quote prices for a contract length of five years, which matches the opt-in period for eligible bodies.
 The contracts will include the option to extend the contract duration by up to a further two years, by mutual agreement.

 Variant bids will not be permitted.Back to top